Inflectra/spira-documentation/docs/Migration-and-Integration/Importing-from-Microsoft-Excel-(Office365).md

 **Getting data from Spira**: once you have your product and artifact selected, click the button to start the export process.
 The add-in gets every entry of that artifact in the chosen product so it may take some time.

 **Sending data to Spira**: before you can enter data into the sheet click "Prepare Sheet" to create a template for that product and artifact.
-Once the sheet is ready click the Send button to add that data to Spira.
+Once the sheet is ready click the Send button to add that data to Spira. *__Note, that cells highlighted with grey are not editable and must remain unchanged.
+Merged cells also not allowed to exist in template prepared for upload.__*

 **Updating data in Spira (advanced mode)**: once you have the data from Spira in the spreadsheet, you can update the available fields and then click on 'Update Spira' to make the changes reflect in Spira.
 Each row will be sent in full to Spira - if you blank out a cell, that value will be blanked out in Spira.
 NOTE: you cannot moving artifacts by updating (for example, you cannot move requirements in the hierarchy, or test steps within or between test cases).

 ### Fields: working with required fields